-Since 2015, our retiming deliveries programme has helped to retime businesses at over 500 sites, moving 166,000 deliveries out of the peak times each year.
-These ranged from large national organisations to small high street businesses in the retail, hospitality and servicing sectors.
-Working with local authorities, we achieved benefits felt by not only the businesses but the wider community.
+We have worked with businesses to retime deliveries to over 500 sites, moving 166,000 deliveries out of the peak times each year since 2015.
+These range from large national organisations to small high street businesses in the retail, hospitality and servicing sectors.
+Working with local authorities, we have achieved benefits felt by not only the businesses but the wider community.

 More reliable delivery patterns as journeys are less likely to be delayed by congestion, letting you plan the working day more effectively.